-Time Materials per 100 gallons To control FIRST COVER Bight after Petal Captan-2 pounds Anthracnose Right after Petal Fall) Malathion (25% wettable)-2 pounds Aphids, leafrollers cane borers
+FIRST COVER Captan-2 pounds Anthracnose

+Right after Petal plus

+Fall) Malatnion (25% wettable)-2 pounds cane borers

 A fungicide at this time helps protect the developing fruits, spurs and new canes against anthracnose.
 The insecticide helps reduce aphids which are responsible for the spread of leaf curl, mosaic, and streak virus diseases in bramble plantings.